 Strike doubling shows on the first few letters in our picture of UNITED, making it seem very similar to the UNITED on FS-802.
 This is an illusion, and a good reason to use AMERICA as the primary guide.

 Moderate spread on TES OF AMERICA, in addition to moderate doubling on torch, leaves, and ONE DIME.
 Earlier impressions may show very minor doubling on UNITED STA.
 Direction of doubling is southwest, with minimal spread west and the strongest spread clearly to the south.

-Some examples will show a short die scratch above Roosevelt’s eyebrow, as the obverse die was replaced at some point.
-This die line must be used with caution.
-Again, die lines are of limited usefulness in this series.
-Because two obverse dies were used with DDR-003, finding this obverse paired with a doubled die reverse will confirm the variety, but its absence will not disprove the variety, either.
+Some examples will show a short die scratch above Roosevelt’s eyebrow.
+The obverse die was changed at some point, and not all examples will have this feature.
+Therefore, this die line must be used with caution.
+Again, die lines are of limited usefulness in this series, generally.
+Because of the two obverse dies used with DDR-003, finding this obverse paired with a doubled die reverse will confirm the variety, but its absence will not disprove the variety, either.

 There are two more listings in CONECA, DDR-002 and DDR-005.
 While DDR-005 is described as having "light spread on AMERICA," CONECA DDR-002 has not been examined by CONECA, and the possibility exists that it is merely a die state of one of the other varieties shown above (Wiles).
 We hope to add an example of DDR-005 soon.
 Only FS-801 and FS-802 are eligible for variety attribution at PCGS.
 NGC has added CONECA DDR-003 to their Variety Plus Catalog, in addition to the other two.